 - Scent: Lemon, Bergamot and Lemongrass.
 Eliminate bathroom odor before it begins so you can leave the porcelain throne smelling better than you found it!

 - How It Works: Shake well.
 Spritz 3-5 sprays into the toilet bowl on the water’s surface.
 Proceed to do your thing.
 Poo-Pourri traps bathroom odor under the water’s surface, so it never enters the air.

 Changing Out The Toilet Paper

 This could be the most important tip.
 If you use the last of the toilet paper, change out the roll.
 In most cases, there is a spring-loaded bar that goes in the center of the posts that hold the toilet paper.
-Compress the bar to shorten, replace the empty toilet paper roll with a full roll.
-Release the spring-loaded bar to secure in the side posts.
-This could save your marriage……
+Compress the bar to shorten it, and replace the empty toilet paper roll with a full roll.
+Release the spring-loaded bar to secure the side posts.
+This could save your marriage.

 Let us know in the comments – what other tips do YOU have for RV Toilet use or RV Black Tank use?
-We’d love to hear but also, you can let others in the RV Community know your tips as well by leaving a comment!
+We’d love to hear from you, let others in the RV Community know your tips by leaving a comment!

 My biggest concern with the fast-dissolving paper, which is particularly recommended for sewage treatment plants and trailers, was that it would be stiff, too thin, and generally uncomfortable to use.
 Thankfully, that wasn’t the case with this product!
 It is very nice to use!